 - 1.1.3.1.
 All personnel files are to be stored in the records cabinet - 1.1.3.2.
 The employee handbook contains a job description for each employee and volunteer position in the company.
-A signed copy of the relevant job description for each employee will also be kept in the individual personnel record of each employee. - 1.1.3.3.
-A personnel record for each marijuana establishment agent shall be maintained for at least 12 months after termination of the individual's affiliation with the Marijuana Establishment and shall include, at a minimum, the following: - 1.1.3.3.1. all materials submitted to the Commission pursuant to 935 CMR 500.030(2); - 1.1.3.3.2. documentation of verification of references; the job description or employment contract that includes duties, authority, responsibilities, qualifications, and supervision - 1.1.3.3.3. documentation of all required training, including training regarding privacy and confidentiality requirements, and the signed statement of the individual indicating the date, time, and place he or she received said training and the topics discussed, including the name and title of presenters; - 1.1.3.3.4. documentation of periodic performance evaluations; - 1.1.3.3.5. a record of any disciplinary action taken. - 1.1.3.3.6. notice of completed responsible vendor and eight-hour related duty training. - 1.1.3.3.7. records of any health and safety related incidents
+A signed copy of the relevant job description for each employee will also be kept in the individual personnel record of each employee.

+- 1.1.3.3.
+The company organizational chart will be clearly posted in the office area but may also be found the operations manual and employee handbook. - 1.1.3.4.
+A personnel record for each marijuana establishment agent shall be maintained for at least 12 months after termination of the individual's affiliation with the Marijuana Establishment and shall include, at a minimum, the following: - 1.1.3.4.1. all materials submitted to the Commission pursuant to 935 CMR 500.030(2); - 1.1.3.4.2. documentation of verification of references; the job description or employment contract that includes duties, authority, responsibilities, qualifications, and supervision - 1.1.3.4.3. documentation of all required training, including training regarding privacy and confidentiality requirements, and the signed statement of the individual indicating the date, time, and place he or she received said training and the topics discussed, including the name and title of presenters; - 1.1.3.4.4. documentation of periodic performance evaluations; - 1.1.3.4.5. a record of any disciplinary action taken. - 1.1.3.4.6. notice of completed responsible vendor and eight-hour related duty training. - 1.1.3.4.7. records of any health and safety related incidents - 1.1.3.5.
+A staffing plan that will demonstrate accessible business hours and safe cultivation conditions for the current and following week will be clearly posted in the office area.
+A copy of each staffing plan will be stored for future reference in the appropriate ringbinder in the records cabinet.